linn/react-components-library/README.md

 which runs the storybook dev server.

 Make a new branch and add your new components, tests and stories in the relevant directories and view them in storybook.
-When you are ready to share your new component, add it to the index.js following the existing syntax, up the version number in package.json and then make a pull request for review.
+When you are ready to share your new component, add it to the index.js following the existing syntax.
+Up the version number in package.json and then make a pull request for review.

 After merging your new component branch into master, run